SleepEarlyLiveLong/MyQuestionnaire/Readme.md

 - file 'ConprehansiveTest.m' is the source file of this project;
 - the rest files in folder 'src' are resource files;
 - file 'FullScore.PNG' is a preview of the questionnaire;
-- file 'LICENSE' is the license file produced by github;
 - file 'The Design of Knowledge Test Based on MATLAB —— ComprehensiveTest.md' is a detailed introduction document for this project.

 For more detailed information, refer to article [The Design of Knowledge Test Based on MATLAB —— ComprehensiveTest.md](https://github.com/chentianyangWHU/MyQuestionnaire/blob/master/The%20Design%20of%20Knowledge%20Test%20Based%20on%20MATLAB%20%E2%80%94%20ComprehensiveTest.md).